GemmaButcher-dev/ms2/README.md

    #### Results Feature

-   * On completion of the quiz the user is presented with a results page stating their score out of the 5 questions they answered.
+   * On completion of the quiz the user is presented with a results page stating their score out of the 5 questions that they answered.
 The results page has an image and sound clip dependending on their score.
 If they get 5/5 correct they will be shown an image of superman and superman soundclip with their score above.
 If the score 3/5 or 4/5 they will get an image and sound clip of the joker with their score above. if the user scores less than 3/5 they will be shown an image of lex luther and a sound clip with score above.

 | Score      | Example Image                                    | Sounds                                                   |
 |------------|--------------------------------------------------|----------------------------------------------------------|